aumhirpara2001-stack/Multi-Domain-Financial-Agent/README.md

-# Benchmarking Script

-This script evaluates how well AI models answer financial questions by comparing their responses to expert-provided answers (in this case it's specifically the `Financial-QA-10k` set)

-## What it does

-1. Loads a dataset
-2. Sends each question to an AI model (in this case an OpenAI GPT-5 model, but will adjust to ReAct agentic models for future) to get predictions
-3. Uses another AI model (GPT-5) as a judge to score how well the predictions match the expert answers
-4. Saves results showing accuracy scores and explanations

-## Scoring system

-- **1.0**: Answer is numerically or semantically exact
-- **0.5**: Method is correct with minor errors (rounding, wording differences)
-- **0.0**: Answer is incorrect

-## Files

-- `run.py` - Main evaluation script
-- `datasets/Financial-QA-10k.csv` - Question and answer dataset
-- `runs/base_eval_final.csv` - Complete results
-- `runs/base_eval_partial.csv` - Progress checkpoints (saves every 20 questions)

-## Setup

-1. Set your OpenAI API key: `$env:OPENAI_API_KEY="your-key-here"`
-2. Run: `python run.py`

-## Current results

-The script is currently set to test 25 questions.
-Feel free to change this.
-The line is `df = df.head(25)`.
-Results show mean accuracy and score distribution across all questions.

-## Notes
-- Saves progress periodically in case of interruptions in `runs\base_eval_partial.csv`
-- Judge provides brief explanations for each score

----
 # PennyBot
 PennyBot is a CLI-native finance assistant built around Hugging Face’s FinanceBench and FinDER.
 She combines benchmark analysis with conversational discovery, enabling users to explore datasets, decode financial signals, and stress-test pipelines with audit-grade precision.